 OP-ED: New Horizons Funding Rejection Puzzling

-The importance of an organization like New Horizons isn’t limited to just those who participate in their activities, but also their friends, families and carers whose bonds over shared joys and hobbies, extend far beyond the activities of New Horizons and into everyday life.
+The importance of an organisation like New Horizons isn't limited to just those who participate in their activities, but also their friends, families and carers whose bonds over shared joys and hobbies extend far beyond the activities of New Horizons into everyday life.
 Members and volunteers of New Horizons describe it as a beautiful community, where everyone can belong and be their best selves.

 Moreover, the work being done by New Horizons, to build inclusion, social mobility and focus on health and wellbeing makes significant strides towards preventing serious health issues and isolation.
 New Horizons works to bring their volunteers, members and their families together, making our communities more cohesive and inclusive.
 The utility and need for valuable organisations like New Horizons in our community cannot be understated.

 Historically, New Horizons has received funding from the Tasmanian Department of Health and Human Services to cover approximately one third of their funding, which equates to a significant amount of their operational costs.
 When the National Disability Insurance Scheme was rolled out in Tasmania, this funding to New Horizons was redirected to the NDIS, leaving them to seek funds elsewhere.

 Under the NDIS, there are grants available for organisations like New Horizons under the 'Information, Linkages and Capacity Building' stream which is "about creating connections between people with a disability and the communities they live in".
 During 2019, New Horizons applied three different times to the NDIS Information, Linkages and Capacity grants program and three times were unsuccessful.
 Needless to say, this was an extremely disappointing development.